ajkluber/model_builder/docs/things_to_do.rst

 1. Determine a quick way to evaluate the energies of contacts.
 Cython?

-2. Decide on design that allows for multiple chains in the topology.
+2. Allow for multiple chains in the topology.

+3. Allow options for sidechain volumes for CACB model.
+Either all the same or flavored.